-W: Student initiated withdrawal from a course at any time prior to completion of the drop deadline (60% of the course).
-Does not affect GPA.
-Can be initiated by the instructor if the student, because of extenuating circumstances, is unable to initiate the process (e.g., catastrophic illness or injury, job transfer to another state).
+W: Student-initiated withdrawal from a course at any time prior to completion of the drop deadline (60% of the course) does not affect GPA.
+This can be initiated by the instructor if the student, because of extenuating circumstances, is unable to initiate the process (e.g., catastrophic illness or injury, job transfer to another state).

-WP: Student initiated withdrawal from a course after the drop deadline (60%) of the course; student has a passing grade at time of drop, as determined by the instructor.
-Does not affect GPA.
-Can be initiated by the instructor if the student, because of extenuating circumstances, is unable to initiate the process (e.g., catastrophic illness or injury, job transfer to another state).
+WP: Student-initiated withdrawal from a course after the drop deadline (60% of the course) if the student has a passing grade at time of drop as determined by the instructor.
+WP does not affect GPA, and can be initiated by the instructor if the student, because of extenuating circumstances, is unable to initiate the process (e.g., catastrophic illness or injury, job transfer to another state).